4 Tips for Going Back to School as an Adult

 If, for example, you’re going back to school to switch to the accounting department at your current job, save your electives for finance and mathematics rather than management and organization.
 If you don’t know which courses will best help you achieve your goals, consult your program director.

 Most applications include a written portion asking you to explain why you want to return to college or why you’d be a good fit for the school.
 This is a great opportunity to weave in your professional experience.
 Don’t be afraid to brag!
 List your accomplishments (especially if they’re applicable to your chosen program), and explain how the school you’re applying to best relates to your prior work.
 Your experience is an asset and may even help you get in.

 Once you’ve enrolled, look through your list of required classes to see which ones best reflect your prior work and future goals.
 What you’ll learn when going back to school can—and will—relate to your professional life.
 If you have time before school starts, do a little reading on the most relevant subjects or browse through lectures created by your instructors.
 If one of your professors wrote a book, read it!

 4. Enroll Online or Part-Time (or Both!) if you Need To

 If you plan to keep working while going back to school, an online degree or part-time enrollment can help you manage your time best.
-Some schools and programs, like Elmhurst College’s Master of Business Administration, are available as part-time, online degrees.
+Some schools and programs, like Elmhurst University’s Master of Business Administration, are available as part-time, online degrees.
 Choose the option that works best for your lifestyle.

 Excited?
-Check out Elmhurst College’s list of graduate programs to see which might be best for you!
+Check out Elmhurst University’s list of graduate programs to see which might be best for you!